OnionIoT/Onion-Docs/Omega2/Projects/iot/gcal-alarm.md

 // TODO: add a (censored) example of the config.json file

 #### 6. Create a Calendar Event with an Alarm
-// TODO: add the content for this step
+// TODO: add the content and screenshots for this step

 #### 7. Run the Code